-Today I thought I’d show you a look behind the scenes of how Say Hello to the City got started.
-It’s an idea I’ve had for a few years and it’s exciting to see it go from being inside my head to being online.
-But it took some work to get here.
+Today I thought I’d show you behind the scenes of how Say Hello to the City got started.
+It’s an idea I’ve had for a few years and it’s exciting to see it go from living inside my head to being online for all to see.
+But it did take some work to get here.
 Let me show you what I mean….

-After browsing around the Web, I felt there was a niche in the market that I could fill with quality content that focused on the creative community within Des Moines.
-So I began jotting down some ideas and making lists of the types of things I wanted to focus on.
+After browsing around the Web, I felt there was a niche that I could fill with quality content that focused on the creative community within Des Moines.
+I began jotting down some ideas and making lists of the types of things I wanted to focus on.

-It's funny, but one of my initial requirements during the first few design meetings was that my blog have a “Des Moines” tab.
+One of my initial requirements during the first few design meetings was that my blog have a “Des Moines” tab.
 Blogs I read that were based out of Los Angeles or New York had tabs specific to their city and I wanted a tab that showcased my home base, too.
 I always thought if I start a blog, it’s going to have a Des Moines tab and that’s kind of how this started.
-It’s a small thing, but that was my initial inspiration in the very beginning.
+That tab was actually my initial inspiration in the beginning.
+Cool, right?

 Once I realized my little, old Tumblr wasn’t going to facilitate the type of content I wanted, I began looking for a web designer.
 And things began to pick up from there rather quickly....

-Over the course of one month, we met several times to discuss the blog’s title and layout, as well as the fonts and colors I was interested in using.
-We used Pinterest to create mood boards that visually captured the vibes I wanted my online space to exude (sounds very New Age, I know.)
+Over the course of one month, we met to discuss the blog’s title and layout, as well as the fonts and colors I was interested in.
+We used Pinterest to create mood boards that visually captured the vibe I wanted my space to exude (sounds very New Age, I know.)

 After our initial meetings, she set up a private web page where I could check-in on the progress in real time (yes, I felt like Jason Bourne.)

 It was helpful to see the progress unfold because you gain a better appreciation for design and for the logistics behind the design.
 It's also very inspiring to see your ideas begin to take on a more tangible form.